azuqua/node-token-sockjs/README.md

 socketServer.installHandlers(server, socketOptions);

 var authenticationFn = function(req, callback){
-	doSomething(req, function(error, result){
+	doSomething(req, function(error){

 		if(error)
-			callback(error); // socket will not be allowed to connect else if(result)
+			return callback(error); // socket will not be allowed to connect

+		if(Math.random() < 0.5)
-			callback(null, result); // socket will be issued a token and @result will be attached else
+			callback(null, req.user); // socket will be issued a token and req.user will be attached to the socket else
-			callback(null, true); // socket will be issued a token and req.session will be attached });
+			callback(); // socket will be issued a token and req.session will be attached to the socket });
 };